BoilerplateMVC/Backbone-Require-Boilerplate/README.md

 ### Production Mode

-In production mode, your app's single minified and concatenated JavaScript file is loaded using Almond.js instead of Require.js.
+In production mode, your app's single minified and concatenated JavaScript file is loaded without Require.js using AMDClean.js.
 Your application's minfied common CSS file is also included.

 ### Development Mode

-In development mode, your app's non-minified JavaScript files are loaded using Require.js instead of Almond.js.
+In development mode, your app's non-minified JavaScript files are loaded using Require.js instead of AMDClean.js.
 Your application's non-minified common CSS file is also included.

 Config.js
 ---------